Towards Holographic Spintronics

 The conservation of the spin current $J^\mu_{\,\,\, \hat{a}\hat{b}}$ \bea \partial_\mu J^\mu_{\,\,\, \hat{a}\hat{b}} = 0 \eea is associated with the local Lorentz invariance, and the spin current $J^\mu_{\,\,\, \hat{a}\hat{b}}$ couples to the source term $\omega_\mu^{\,\,\, \hat{a}\hat{b}}$ in the Lagrangian as ${\cal L}_{\rm source} = \omega_\mu^{\,\,\, \hat{a}\hat{b}} J^\mu_{\,\,\, \hat{a}\hat{b}}$.

 Precisely speaking, what we define above is ``total angular momentum'' current, rather than ``spin'' current.
 Note that only the total contribution of the angular momentum current, coming from both the orbital and the spin angular momentum, is conserved.
 A difficulty in dealing with spin transport phenomena is in the definition of the spin current, because the intrinsic spin is not conserved solely but rather conserved as a whole angular momentum.
 Therefore the spin current, by itself, cannot be introduced as a conserved N\"other current at least in the relativistic limit.
-Thus, in this sense, the spin current defined above is slightly different from the conventional definition of the spin current often used in the non-relativistic condensed matter physics, which includes the contribution of only the intrinsic electron spin.
+Thus, in this sense, the spin current defined above is slightly different from the conventional definition of the spin current often used in the non-relativistic condensed-matter system, which includes the contribution of only the intrinsic electron spin.

-We will also point out that it is possible that the orbital contribution gives only a sub-leading contribution, when we take the non-relativistic limit.
+We will also point out that it is possible that the orbital contribution gives only a sub-leading contribution, in the non-relativistic limit.
 This is because the orbital angular momentum includes the spatial momentum as $\vec{L}=\vec{x}\times\vec{p}$.
-Thus, by taking an appropriate limit, the spin current, defined as a conserved one, can provide a good description of the spin transport.
+Thus, by taking an appropriate limit, the spin current, defined as a conserved one, may provide a good description of the spin transport.
 We will discuss how we take the non-relativistic limit a bit more in detail in the discussion later.